Shark Tank's Robert Herjavec and Wonder Woman's Lyle Waggoner

 I should be preparing for Thanksgiving.
 It’s only one week—seven short days!-- from today.
 And my whole family will be descending upon my house on Tuesday.
 I should be planning menus and making shopping lists and cleaning out the fridge to make room for four kinds of milk, two kinds of orange juice and umpteen bottles of club soda and seltzer (and googling just what the difference is between the two).
 A wise hostess would be figuring out who is sleeping where and on what and whether the (clean) sheets in the linen closet need to be washed before they go on the beds.

 Instead, I find myself fixated on towels and pillows and worried about whether I have enough of each.
-Every time I go to Target (which is obscenely frequently), pick up towels and pillows.
+Every time I go to Target (which is obscenely frequently), I pick up towels and pillows.
 What am I going to do with all these dang towels and pillows after everyone leaves?

 The Thanksgivings that we spend with my family have, historically, been held at my brother’s house.
 The bar is set very high.
 My sister-in-law is a wonderful hostess.
 A real Martha.
 She stocks the fridge and pantry ahead of time with things each of us likes.
 She effortlessly produces meals and copious baked goods practically from thin air.
 She has gobs of great rag magazines that I usually only get to read at the nail salon.
 And, exceeding the service of any five star resort, she thoughtfully provides hand-picked toiletries in the bathrooms, tailored to the individual’s needs.